Table of Contents

 - Every application must run without interruption.

-- Each system normally has a frequent maintenance window time; such period will be the key factor in deciding the scope of a soak test.
+- Each system normally has a frequent maintenance window time; such a period will be the key factor in deciding the scope of a soak test.

 Challenges of Soak Testing?